 Low Salary Offer

 Every job description has a certain market-based level of salary and financial gains.
 A low-paid employer will never assure career growth.
 The candidate must ask clearly for the market-based salary.
 Companies offer “other benefits” and a low salary offer which is difficult to mature.
 Offering a different job description than the advertised one is also a red flag for a potential new employee to note.

 Poor Employer Repute

-The repute of an employer can also be checked from the business circles, company employees, and job resources like LinkedIn, Glassdoor, and other similar portals.
-Comments on different websites are also a source of guidance for a business repute in the job market.
+The reputation of an employer can also be checked from the business circles, company employees, and job resources like LinkedIn, Glassdoor, and other similar portals.
+Comments on different websites are also a source of guidance for a business reputed in the job market.

 Uncertain Career Path

 Joining a job is a career decision.
 Potential employees must have an eye on a long-term career path.
 Make sure the organization is offering career growth opportunities.
-Stuck in a dead-end career is not a rational decision.
+Being stuck in a dead-end career is not a rational decision.

 Check on the company history and the future potential of a certain job.
 The position and employer offering no career growth is again a red flag that can spoil your career in the long run.

 Last but not least is your vision.
 A candidate learns a lot through his own experience of applying for jobs, appearing in job tests, and going through interviews.
 Your experience of an interview can tell you the whole truth about company culture.